MZN Company — Phase-Aware Depth Review

 Reconstruction Logic

 The strongest evaluator move is not to debate whether the page sounds ambitious.
-The strongest move is to ask what separate teams, budgets, and timelines would normally be needed to rebuild the stack from scratch.
+The strongest move is to ask what separate teams, budgets, and timelines might be needed to reproduce the reviewable stack, while still requiring Phase 3 validation.
+Numbers below are modeled scenario estimates for diligence purposes — not certified valuation or replacement-cost analysis.

 Traditional reconstruction path